arisi/mqtt-sn-ruby/README.md

 gem also provides some command line utilities:

 - Publish utility, use this to subscribe messages.
-Press Control-C to Quit.
 ```shell
 $ mqtt-sn-pub.rb